RVshare.com

 • Mileage: It's just 48 miles from San Francisco to San Jose.

-• Fun Fact: With average home prices going for over a million dollars, San Jose is one of the most expensive places to live in the country.
+• Fun fact: With average home prices going for over a million dollars, San Jose is one of the most expensive places to live in the country.

-Top RV Rentals in San Francisco, California
+Top RV Rentals Near San Francisco, California

-Nearby National Parks
+National Parks

 When you visit a national park, you can see the beauty of nature and marvel at the breathtaking landscapes.
 California is home to nine national parks, and while none are on your direct route, they are certainly worth a detour!